Patagonia Down Sweater Hoody - Women's Review

 Warmth

-The Down Sweater is insulated with good quality 800 fill down.
+The Down Sweater is insulated with good quality 800-fill down.
 The baffles aren't packed full, leaving this jacket on the thinner side of midweight.
 On the front section, the baffles are wider for better core warmth, yet narrower on the sides to facilitate mobility and comfort.
-The hood is quite protective, with one of the tallest chins of any model we tested, reaching a true balaclava style.
-A single bungee on the back lets it tighten against your bare head.
-The cuffs are a bit of a weak point, particularly in the wind, as their elastic bands are very loose and not adjustable.
-The hem bungee holds well in the wind, but this isn't a long jacket, and it can ride up your bum while you walk with it tightened down against the cold.
+The hood is quite protective, with one of the tallest chin guards of any model we tested, reaching a true balaclava style.
+A single bungee on the back lets it tighten against your bare head, or over a climbing helmet or beanie.
+The cuffs are a bit of a weak point, particularly in the wind, as their elastic bands are quite loose on some testers, and not adjustable.
+The hem bungee holds well in the wind, but this isn't a long jacket, and it can ride up while you walk with it tightened down against the cold.

 Comfort

 We enjoy the feeling of wearing the Down Sweater.
 It has that classic swishy puffy jacket feeling, slightly on the plasticky end of the spectrum, but not uncomfortably so.
-It's a trim cut — and the updated version is slimmer than previous versions, so if you prefer a looser fit or have wider hips, you might want to size up — and of average length.
+It's a trim cut (the updated version is slimmer than previous versions, so if you prefer a looser fit or have wider hips, you might want to size up) and average, hip length.
 It doesn't have any features to stop the sleeves from sliding up your wrists as you raise your arms, but they're a fine length for casual wear.
 The Down Sweater has five pockets, including two zippered hand pockets and an internal zippered chest pocket, as well as two large internal slip pockets.
 It also comes with some stick-on repair patches just in case you find yourself tearing or burning an accidental hole in your jacket.
 And while we noticed this coat sheds a few feathers here and there, it's not so many that we're worried about it.

 Portability